uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 She told the Commission at a Community Hearing in Fort Simpson, Northwest Territories, that poor education and negative experiences at residential school delayed her attendance at university and her entry into the workforce as a teacher.
 She suggested that

-the residential school system owes me those lost years.
+> the residential school system owes me those lost years.
 You know, I lost my retirement; I have to keep working, I don’t have a good retirement fund because it was so late when I went to school.
-And I’ve proven that I can go to university and be successful as a teacher.
+And I’ve proven that I can go to university and<!--x-->
+be successful as a teacher.
 So …
-that little tiny bit of Common Experience Payment doesn’t compensate for all that loss.[^73] Almost no one with some university or college education who spoke to the Commission had been able to obtain that education directly after high school.
+that little tiny bit of Common Experience Payment doesn’t compensate for all that loss.[^73]

+Almost no one with some university or college education who spoke to the Commission had been able to obtain that education directly after high school.
 Most, like Geraldine Bob, had lost years to the time it took them to heal enough to even consider the possibility of upgrading their schooling.

 If access to post-secondary education is to be improved, increasing the rates of secondary school completion is an important step.
 But even for those who qualify for a university program, there are significant obstacles.
 Federal funding for post-secondary education suffers from the same 2% funding cap that has been imposed on elementary and secondary schools since 1996.
 The First Nations Education Council estimates that there is a backlog of over 10,000 First Nations students waiting for post-secondary funding, with an additional $234 million required to erase that backlog and meet current demands.[^74]
 The financial barriers and other difficulties that Aboriginal people face in attending post-secondary institutions deprive the Canadian workforce of the social workers, teachers, health-care workers, tradespeople, legal professionals, and others who can help address the legacy of residential schools.

-Call to Action
+#### Call to Action

-11)	 We call upon the federal government to provide adequate funding to end the backlog of First Nations students seeking a post-secondary education.
+11. We call upon the federal government to provide adequate funding to end the backlog of First Nations students seeking a post-secondary education.

-Early childhood education programs
+### Early childhood education programs

 Aboriginal families continue to suffer from a general lack of early childhood education programs.
 The Assembly of First Nations reported that, according to 2011 data, 78% of children up to the age of five have no access to licensed daycare, let alone to intensive early childhood programs.[^75]
 Such programs are vital to support the development of young children and, by extension, address some of the deficit in parenting skills that is the legacy of residential schools.

-Call to Action
+#### Call to Action

-12)	 We call upon the federal, provincial, territorial, and Aboriginal governments to develop culturally appropriate early childhood education programs for Aboriginal families.
+12. We call upon the federal, provincial, territorial, and Aboriginal governments to develop culturally appropriate early childhood education programs for Aboriginal families.

-To close the education and income gaps, there needs to be stable and adequate funding of Aboriginal education that takes into account the challenges of the legacy of residential schools as well as other challenges faced by Aboriginal people.
+To close the education and income gaps, there needs to be stable and adequate funding of Aboriginal education that takes into account the challenges of the legacy of residential<!--x-->
+schools as well as other challenges faced by Aboriginal people.
 In addition to fair and adequate funding, there is also a need to maximize Aboriginal control over Aboriginal education, and to facilitate instruction in Aboriginal cultures and languages.
 These educational measures will offer a realistic prospect of reconciliation on the basis of equality and respect.

-Language and culture
+### Language and culture

 In a study of the impact of residential schools, the Assembly of First Nations noted in 1994 that

-language is necessary to define and maintain a world view.
+> language is necessary to define and maintain a world view.
 For this reason, some First Nation elders to this day will say that knowing or learning the native language is basic to any deep understanding of a First Nation way of life, to being a First Nation person.
 For them, a First Nation world is quite simply not possible without its own language.
 For them, the impact of residential school silencing their language is equivalent to a residential school silencing their world.[^76]